1Sankalp/vapi-devrel/README.md

 >
 >Here’s how it works 👇 (A thread)

-Tweet #2

-Once installed, the extension adds a floating “🎤 Ask about this page” button to every website you open.
+>Once installed, the extension adds a floating “🎤 Ask about this page” button to every website you open.
+>

-Click it.
+>Click it.
 Speak your question.
 The assistant listens, understands the page you’re on – and speaks the answer back.
+>

-No typing.
+>No typing.
 No reading walls of text.

+>@groqinc provides lightning-fast LLM responses with almost zero latency
 >
-@groqinc provides lightning-fast LLM responses with almost zero latency

-@vapi_ai gives it a natural, streaming voice - so it feels like a human conversation
+>@vapi_ai gives it a natural, streaming voice - so it feels like a human conversation
+>

-Chrome APIs let me grab the current page's text, title, and URL for full context
+>Chrome APIs let me grab the current page's text, title, and URL for full context

-Tweet #3

-The assistant understands context:
+>The assistant understands context:
+>

-You can ask:
+>You can ask:
+>

-- “What’s this page about?”
+> - “What’s this page about?”
+>

-- “Summarize this for me”
+> - “Summarize this for me”
+>

-- “Explain this in simple terms”
+> - “Explain this in simple terms”
+>

-- “How does this compare to X?”
+> - “How does this compare to X?”

-And it’ll respond like a voice-native co-pilot.
+>And it’ll respond like a voice-native co-pilot.

-Tweet #4

-Why voice output is the unlock:
+>Why voice output is the unlock:
+>

-Everyone talks about voice input.
+>Everyone talks about voice input.
 But voice replies are faster, more human, and more natural to consume.
-It feels like having a smart friend explain things - without you needing to scan or scroll.
+>It feels like having a smart friend explain things - without you needing to scan or scroll.

-Tweet #5

-Built this for the @vapi_ai DevRel Challenge to explore:
+>Built this for the @vapi_ai DevRel Challenge to explore:
-What if voice agents weren’t just chatbots that speak...
+>What if voice agents weren’t just chatbots that speak...
-...but true interfaces to content, context, and tools?
+>...but true interfaces to content, context, and tools?
+>

-The result: a persistent, intelligent, tab-aware voice assistant.
+>The result: a persistent, intelligent, tab-aware voice assistant.

-Tweet #6

-Imagine the use cases:
+>Imagine the use cases:
+>

-- Devs asking docs for help
+> - Devs asking docs for help
+>

-- Visually impaired users getting real-time summaries
+> - Visually impaired users getting real-time summaries
+>

-- Shoppers comparing products out loud
+> - Shoppers comparing products out loud
+>

-- Students asking articles for TL;DRs
+> - Students asking articles for TL;DRs
+>

-- Voice agents that can take actions (click buttons, fill forms)
+> - Voice agents that can take actions (click buttons, fill forms)
+>

-The interface layer is the unlock.
+> The interface layer is the unlock.

-Tweet #7

-This is not "AI for the sake of AI."
+>This is not "AI for the sake of AI."
+>

-It’s utility.
+>It’s utility.
 It’s interface evolution.
-It’s the browser talking back.
+>It’s the browser talking back.

 # (LinkedIn)